mikegashash/fractalUniverse/README.md

 Install the Required Packages:

 This is the first step to run the simulation.
 The code installs everything needed to draw the universe.

 Run the Code:

+Simply copy and paste the single code file into a Google Colab Jupyter notedbook (https://colab.research.google.com/).
+This is progammed to use the native python libraries Colab already supports.

 After setting everything up, the code generates a fractal universe based on the Mandelbrot Set.